e3prom/rVRRPd/README.md

    * Uses the virtual IP address `10.100.100.1`.
    * Is configured with the highest priority of `254`.
    * Has preeemption enabled.
-   * Has compatibility with RFC3768 turned on (may be required to fully interoperate with vendors like Cisco).
+   * Has compatibility with RFC3768 turned on (may be required to fully interoperate with some vendor).
    * Uses the network driver `libnl` which leverage the netlink protocol.
-By default it uses `ioctls`, which removes primary IP addresses when in Master state.
+Alternatively, `ioctls` can be used, which removes the primary IP addresses for the VIP when in Master state.
+   * Set authentication to the RFC2338 Simple authentication method
+   * Set the secret password to be shared between the virtual routers.

 * When master, install a `static default` route with a next-hop of `10.240.0.254`.

 Finally run the binary executable `main` you just built using the command-line parameter `-m1`, to enter the `Virtual Router (foreground)` operating mode: